How to successfully kickstart your fitness journey later in life

 Spiers also encourages people to be mindful of their limits, especially when it comes to pre-existing conditions and injuries.

-“If you have a previous injury, make sure you tell your fitness professional,” she said.
+“If you have a previous injury, make sure you tell your fitness professional,” she explains.

 “Movement of any kind is perfect.
 You cannot hurt yourself by moving.
 Work on mobility by walking more on uneven surfaces to build up your mobility.
 Core strength will assist in keeping you more balanced and upright, as well as assist in supporting your overall health.
 Try pilates or yoga classes – gently.